dethe/dungeonnights/_posts/2016-12-20-cantina-fight.markdown

 ![Pondababa](/images/Pondababa.png)

+The next day they visit The Sinking Hole and Clovis gets in a wrestling match with man who looks easy to beat, but they end up in a long drawn out brawl until they both can barely stand.
+At one point he rips off her Choker of Ostentatiousness and throws it into the crowd.
+Someone slips out the door with it, but Chameleon follows them, and turns into her great osprey form to swoop down in an alley and take back the choker, returning just as Clovis finally triumphs (barely standing herself by that point).
+During the match, Rook picked a pocket, but drew attention to herself, so they head out of the bar after Tsafnur collects his winnings from more bets.

 In the morning, they decide it is probably best to get out of town before Nameless catches up with them, or worse.